tr8dr/tr8dr.github.io/_posts/2021-04-12-PeggedLiquidity.markdown

 - __gas fees are expensive__ and progressing higher due to the large # of ERC tokens on Ethereum

 A traditional __market maker will adjust orders (liquidity positions) at high frequency__ to remain competitive and keep liquidity near the prevailing market price.
-With a transaction overhead on the Ethereum blockcgain measured in 10 - 20 minutes, would require the market maker to __spread liquidity across a wider price range__ in order to maintain participation in the market, diluting capital efficiency and incurring more risk.
+With a transaction overhead on the Ethereum blockchain measured in 10 - 20 minutes, would require the market maker to __spread liquidity across a wider price range__ in order to maintain participation in the market, diluting capital efficiency and incurring more risk.